lidofinance/lido-improvement-proposals/LIPS/lip-3.md

 - It should be impossible to set objections threshold at more than 5% of the total LDO supply.
 Nevertheless, the default objections threshold should be set a lot lower at 0.5% of the total LDO supply.
 - It should be impossible to set motion duration at less than 48 hours.
 For any motion, there should be enough time for DAO to submit objections and reject the motion.
 - It should be impossible to spam motions.
 The default limit for simultaneously active motions will be set at 12 and it can only be increased by the DAO to up to 24 motions at a time.
 This value refers to total number of active motions of all types.
 - Pause lever should be added.
+When Easy Track is paused, it's impossible to start new motions or enact any of the ongoing ones, while it is still possible to submit objections.
 It is proposed to set up an Easy Track security multi-sig to pause Easy Track in case of emergency.
+If paused, Easy Track can be unpaused by Aragon voting.

 ___
 # Copyright